Our Seller Process

 More page views on all media=more interested buyers=more showings=more offers=higher probability of a multiple offer scenario=more money.

-A) MLS and price are still important tools that I love to use, but they are not the only tools that bring buyers.
+Satisfaction of demand is strategically posting on the Multiple Listing Service and syndicating to all search portals.
+If a consumer is online looking for homes, you had better be in the places where they are looking.
+MLS and price are still important tools that I love to use, but they are not the only tools that bring buyers.

 The purpose of these ads is to talk to buyers so we can sell your home's unique features.
 We need to collect contact information. make sure agents show you their landing pages.
 How much info do they give upfront?
-Can people log in with Facebook or do they need to actively fill out their info?
+Can people log in with Facebook/Google or do they need to actively fill out their info?
 Posting a recent listing to your friends and family is not a social media campaign.